County (Unincorporated)

 • Unincorporated mountain and desert parcels (e.g., near Big Bear, Lucerne Valley, Phelan) can trigger septic, well, fire-hazard (WUI), and access requirements that add cost and time.

-• ADUs under 750 sq ft skip impact fees — a strong reason to keep a first unit compact.
+• ADUs 750 sq ft or less of interior livable space skip impact fees — a strong reason to keep a first unit compact.

 • Garage and accessory-structure conversions avoid setback requirements when the existing footprint is unchanged.